Renegade Ops

 Renegade Ops is a top-down vehicular combat video game with role-playing elements developed by Avalanche Studios and published by Sega.
 It was released on 13 September 2011 for PlayStation 3 and 14 September 2011 for Xbox 360.
-The Microsoft Windows version of the game was released on 26 October 2011.
+The Microsoft Windows version was released on 26 October 2011.

 The Steam version of the game includes Gordon Freeman and the buggy he uses in Half-Life 2 as additional bonus characters and vehicle, and the Antlion from the same game as additional special weapon.

 Miranda Raison provides the voice of Natasha in the game.

 Reception

-The game currently holds an 81 and 80 for Xbox 360 and PlayStation 3 on Metacritic, respectively, indicating generally positive reviews.
+The game holds an 81 and 80 for Xbox 360 and PlayStation 3 on Metacritic, respectively, indicating generally positive reviews.

 As of 2011, the game sold over 25,000 copies on Xbox Live Arcade.